Click To Check Braces Cost in Singapore

 What are the different teeth-straightening treatments I can choose from?

-In Singapore, the metal braces are the most conventional type of teeth-straightening method.
+In Singapore, metal braces are the most conventional type of teeth-straightening method.
 These braces have the longest track record in the teeth-straightening business.
-If you can recall as early as your elementary or high school years, some of your friends and classmates had those unflattering, brightly-colored metal fences on their teeth!
+If you can recall as early as your elementary or high school years, some of your friends and classmates had those unflattering, brightly-coloured metal fences on their teeth!

 These metal braces are composed of metal wires that are designed to adjust the position of your teeth.
 These wires tighten and over a given period of time (depending on complexity and development) until the desired result is achieved.

 Aside from being widely known to have a noticeable and unpleasant appearance, these metal wires oftentimes cause abrasions and ulcerations which can be painful and uncomfortable.
 In addition, these metal braces are not removable, so food tend to get trapped making it harder to clean.

 Since metal braces are the most common type of braces in Singapore, they are also the cheapest one you can avail.
 The cost of metal braces treatment ranges from $3000 to $4500 depending on the complexity of the treatment.
 Most dentists recommend metal braces treatment for more complex cases.